Melania Trump Could Be Vital To FBI’s Probe Into Michael Cohen, According To ‘Business Insider’

 Federal agents raided the office of President Donald Trump’s longtime personal attorney earlier this week.
 It’s suspected that the $130,000 hush payment made to Stormy Daniels, whose real name is Stephanie Clifford, is a major part of the investigation.
 The Washington Post reports that investigators are trying to determine whether Cohen committed bank fraud or violated campaign finance law stemming from the payment made to Daniels.

-It’s also reported that agents were seeking records of payments made to Daniels and former Playboy model, Karen McDougal.
-Both women allege they had affairs with Trump in 2006 after Melania gave birth to son, Barron.
+It’s also reported that agents were seeking records of payments made to Daniels and former Playboy model Karen McDougal.
+Both women allege they had affairs with Trump in 2006 after Melania gave birth to son Barron.
 Moreover, the New York Times reports that investigators are said to be looking for information on what role the National Enquirer played in keeping McDougal silent.
 Evidence being scoured are emails, tax documents, and business records that Cohen had in his possession.

 Ryan imparts that what makes the payment of interest to investigators is the when and why payment was made.
 In this regard, he pointed to Melania Trump and how she fits into the scenario.